Sudanese Armed Forces: History

-In July 1951, Maj Gen Lashmer Whistler, Commandant of the Sudan Defence Force, wrote in British Army Review, (Issue 6, July 1951) that at that point the SDF comprised four infantry/camel units, a signals regiment, an AA artillery regiment and other units.
-In March 1954, British troops in the Sudan consisted of one battalion stationed in Khartoum, reporting ultimately to the Governor-General.
-The Governor-General's military commander was the Major-General Commanding British Troops in the Sudan, who was also Commandant of the Sudan Defence Force.
-In this post from 1950 onward was Major General Reginald 'Cully' Scoons.
-The last British troops, 1st Battalion Royal Leicestershire Regiment, left the country on 16 August 1955.
-All of the British troops were gone by the end of August 1955.
+In July 1951, Maj Gen Lashmer Whistler, then Commandant of the Sudan Defence Force, wrote in the British Army Review that the SDF comprised four infantry/camel units, a signals regiment, an anti-aircraft artillery regiment and other units.
+By March 1954, British forces in Sudan had been reduced to one battalion in Khartoum, under the Governor-General's military commander, who also served as Commandant of the SDF.
+From 1950, this post was held by Major General Reginald "Cully" Scoons.
+The last British unit, the 1st Battalion Royal Leicestershire Regiment, left Sudan on 16 August 1955, and all British troops had departed by the end of that month.

-The Equatoria Corps mutinied at Torit on 18 August 1955, just before independence, prompting the formation of the Anyanya guerilla movement and the First Sudanese Civil War.
-No. 2 Company of the Equatoria Corps had been ordered to make ready to move to the north for ceremonies marking the exit of the last British troops, but instead of obeying, the troops mutinied, along with other Southern soldiers across the South in Juba, Yei, Yombo, and Maridi.
-Thousands of Northern troops were flown in to suppress the mutiny, and by the month's end, the Equatoria Corps had been "eliminated".
+On 18 August 1955, shortly before Sudanese independence, No. 2 Company of the Equatoria Corps mutinied at Torit after being ordered to transfer north for the ceremonies of the departure of British troops.
+The mutiny spread among other southern soldiers in Juba, Yei, Yombo, and Maridi.
+Northern troops were airlifted to suppress the revolt, and by the end of the month the Equatoria Corps had been dismantled as an effective formation.
+The Torit mutiny marked the start of South Sudanese wars of independence, the emergence of the Anyanya movement and the beginning of the First Sudanese Civil War.

 Independence

-"In the aftermath of the 1954 Torit mutiny, Northern servicemen who had left the forces after the Second World War were allowed to return to the colours, and additional recruitment took place."
+Following the 1954 Torit mutiny, the Northern forces increased their numbers by recalling World War II veterans and launching new recruitment drives.

-On independence in 1956, the army was "regarded as a highly trained, competent ... force, but its character changed in succeeding years."
-Army officers, however, had begun considering involvement in politics by the eve of independence.
+Although regarded as competent at 1956 independence, the army's character changed as officers had already begun considering political involvement.
 Numbers began expanding before independence, reaching 12,000 personnel by 1959, and leveled off at nearly 50,000 in 1972.
 After independence, the military -particularly the educated officer corps- became more and more politically involved; soldiers associated themselves with parties and movements across the political spectrum."
 On November 17, 1958, the army's two senior generals, Major General Ibrahim Abboud, the armed forces commander, and Ahmad Abd al Wahab, seized power in a military coup.
 "The coup in the Sudan, far from being a take-over.. by the army, was a hand-over to the army.
 It was a coup by courtesy.. in response to the demand for emergency measures.." by the head of the government, Abdallah Khalil.

 The First Sudanese Civil War broke out in a series of actions in the south in late 1963 and early 1964.
 Attacks on police posts and convoys began in September 1963, and the higher-profile early attack on the Armed Forces came in January 1964, when rebels attacked the barracks at Wau, Sudan.
 President Abboud was forced to step down following demonstrations which began in mid-1964.